Rely H-series

-The Rely H series including the Rely H3, Rely H5, and Rely H6 is a series of light commercial van produced by the Chinese automobile manufacturer Chery under the Wanda (万达) branch and branded under the Rely (威麟) brand, a premium marque launched by Chery in 2009.
+The Rely H-series including the Rely H3, Rely H5, and Rely H6 is a series of light commercial van produced by the Chinese automobile manufacturer Chery under the Wanda (万达) branch and branded under the Rely (威麟) brand, a marque launched by Chery in 2009.
 First launched in 2010, the Rely H series has since been available in a wide range of body configurations, including a minivan/MPV, minibus, panel van, crew van, and an ambulance.

 Overview

-The Rely H5 was released by Chery Auto on March 26, 2010, with deliveries of the Rely H3 models starting on November 3, 2010.
-No upgrades had been made for both the H3 and H5 models after the 2010 release.
-Due to low demand, Chery stopped producing the H3 in 2013, although leftover stocks are still available at some dealerships as of early 2014.
+The Rely H5 was released by Chery Auto on March 26, 2010, with deliveries of the Rely H3 models beginning on November 3, 2010.
+However, no significant upgrades were made to either the H3 or H5 models after their 2010 release.
+Due to low demand, Chery ceased production of the H3 in 2013, although leftover stocks are still available at some dealerships as of early 2014.

-The Rely H3 provides up to 12 seating positions, compared with 14 seats on the Rely H5.
-The Rely H3 and Rely H5 share all essential body parts as well as styling features with only the size being different.
+The Rely H3 offers up to 12 seating positions, compared to 14 seats in the Rely H5.
+Both models share all essential body parts and styling features, with the only difference being their size.

-Power of the Rely H3 and H5 comes from a turbo-charged 2.0 liter engine mated to a 5-speed manual transmission.
+Both the Rely H3 and H5 are powered by a turbocharged 2.0-liter engine paired with a 5-speed manual transmission.

-An slightly updated and larger model called the H6 was offered up till 2018 with engine options including a 2.7 liter turbo inline-four gasoline engine and a 2.8 liter turbo diesel inline-four engine.
+Chery also offered a slightly updated and larger model called the H6 until 2018, featuring engine options including a 2.7-litre turbo inline-four gasoline engine and a 2.8-litre turbo diesel inline-four engine.